Please note there is currently strictly NO ACCESS through from Burton Green to Berkswell until further notice due to a bridge health & safety issue.

 The track is segregated with a natural grass track for horses and a firm track – made from recycled materials and Derbyshire limestone – for other users.
-Access has been improved where the Greenway crosses roads or joins other routes.
-A new bridge has been installed over the A429, and the next stage is access from there to the centre of Kenilworth and works to provide a bridleway link across to the University land.”
+The route is open from Abbey Fields to the University of Warwick and from the A429 Coventry Road to the closed over bridge.”

 CYCLISTS AND HORSERIDERS – please note that there is NO exit at Berkswell end of the Greenway.